github/developer.github.com/content/webhooks/index.md

 ## Payloads

-The payloads for all hooks mirror [the payloads for the Event types][event-types], with the exception of [the original `push` event][event-types-push], which has a more detailed payload.
+Each event type has a specific payload format with the relevant event information.
+All event payloads mirror [the payloads for the Event types][event-types], with the exception of [the original `push` event][event-types-push], which has a more detailed webhook payload.

-A full payload will also show the user who performed the event (`sender`), the repository (`repository`), and the organization (`organization`) if applicable.
+In addition to the fields [documented for each event][event-types], webhook payloads include the user who performed the event (`sender`) as well as the organization (`organization`) and/or repository (`repository`) which the event occurred on.

 ### Delivery headers